subalterngames/Not_Constantinople/README.md

 # Overview
-Cultural Place Name Generator randomly generates city and regional names based on real-life cities.
+**Not Constantinople** randomly generates city and regional names based on real-life cities.
 Want a fantasy city name that sounds English but with some French and Italian thrown in?
 That's what this program does.

 Here is "Lyria", a blend of Visigothic, Saxon, and Suebi: